potatoeggy/eifueo/docs/sph4u7.md

 An elementary particle is a subatomic particle that is not composed of other particles.

-Particles currently thought to be elementary as of January 2021 include:
+Particles currently thought to be elementary as of January 2021 include bosons, quarks, and leptons:

- - **bosons**: the "force", "force carrier", "force exchange", or "exchange" particles that objects exchange to feel force;
- - **quarks**: heavier, tightly bound particles that make up protons and neutrons; and
- - **leptons**: lighter, more loosely bound particles such as electrons.

-!!! note
-    - Protons are composed of two up quarks and one down quark (uud).
-    - Neutrons are composed of one up quark and two down quarks (udd).

 ### Bosons/Force exchange particles

 !!! definition
-    - **Virtual particles** are leptons that do not have infinite range.
+    - **Virtual particles** are bosons that do not have infinite range.

+Bosons are particles that carry/exchange forces between particles.
 The theory of exchange forces posits that all forces are due to particles exchanged between elementary particles.
 There are four types of bosons that can be roughly categorised by their effect.

 **Gluons** ($\pu{g}$) are exchanged for matter to feel **strong nuclear** force: the strongest interaction between particles.
 These particles are heavy (120 MeV/c<sup>2</sup>) and short-lived, thus giving the force a very short range.